olefredrik/fit2csv/mac-app/README_APP.md

 ---

-# 📝 Notes for Advanced Users

-- The `.app` is not committed to the repository
-  → Keeping binaries out of Git is best practice
-- Instead, releases contain ZIP files of the compiled app
-- Developers cloning the repo can rebuild the app using this guide

----

 # ✔️ Done!

-You now have a full macOS GUI app that bundles the Python converter and uses a custom icon.
+You now have a fully configured macOS GUI app with:

-Happy shipping!
+- embedded Python logic
+- folder selection
+- notifications
+- automatic output folder creation
+- a polished custom icon

+Perfect for distributing in GitHub Releases.